TWO GOOD LEGS

 You think this is a joke?

-_________________________________________________________________It has one more blade than the Quattro sold by rival Schick, a unit of Energizer Holdings Inc., plus a trimming blade on the back of the pivoting cartridge for shaping facial hair, trimming sideburns and shaving under the nose.
+It has one more blade than the Quattro sold by rival Schick, a unit of Energizer Holdings Inc., plus a trimming blade on the back of the pivoting cartridge for shaping facial hair, trimming sideburns and shaving under the nose.

 Gillette was the first company to sell a three-bladed razor, Mach3, in 1998.
 Five years later, Schick followed with the four-bladed Quattro.

-_________________________________________________________________The Gillette Mach3 was the razor to own.
+The Gillette Mach3 was the razor to own.
 Then the other guy came out with a three-blade razor.
 Were we scared?
 Hell, no. Because we hit back with a little thing called the Mach3Turbo.
 That's three blades and an aloe strip.
 For moisture.

-_______________________________________________________________Some had expected Gillette to bring out a four-bladed razor, perhaps a self-lubricating one.
+Some had expected Gillette to bring out a four-bladed razor, perhaps a self-lubricating one.
 Instead, it jumped to five blades, or six including the trimmer, and will sell Fusion-branded shaving gels and after shave balm.

 "There was never a plan to go to four," he said. said Peter Hoffman, president of Gillette's blades and razors business, who said Fusion was in the development pipeline for several years.